filecoin-project/go-fil-markets/retrievalmarket/architecture.md

 Query and Deal streams are created in each Query and Retrieve function.

 On the provider side, to allow receiving of queries or deal proposals, Provider.Start function must be called, which simply calls its network.SetDelegate function, passing itself as the RetrievalReceiver.
+It Constructs a new statemachine, passing itself as the statemachine environment and c.notifySubscribers as the notifier.

 ## RetrievalQuery Flow
 A retrieval query would be used to determine who has a desired payload CID.
-FindProviders would be used and this utilizes the FindProviders function of the PeerResolver interface implementation.
+This utilizes the FindProviders function of the PeerResolver interface implementation.

-Next the retrieval Client's Query function would be called and this creates a new RetrievalQueryStream for the chosen peer ID, and calls WriteQuery on it, which constructs a data-transfer message and writes it to the Query stream.
+Next the retrieval Client's Query function is called.
+This creates a new RetrievalQueryStream for the chosen peer ID, and calls WriteQuery on it, which constructs a data-transfer message and writes it to the Query stream.

 A Provider handling a retrieval Query will need to get the node's chain head, its miner worker address, and look